RomaLetodiani/React-TypeScript-Vite-BoilerPlate/README.md

 # TypeScript React Vite (SWC) Boilerplate

 This boilerplate offers a solid foundation for crafting modern web applications with TypeScript, React, and Vite.
-It streamlines the initial setup process, allowing developers to dive straight into coding without worrying about project configuration.
+It streamlines the initial setup process, allowing developers to dive straight into coding without the hassle of extensive project configuration.

 ## Introduction

 Welcome to the TypeScript React Vite (SWC) Boilerplate!
 Below, you'll find a curated list of libraries and tools commonly used in contemporary web development.
-These resources cover a range of functionalities, including routing, design approaches, UI components, animations, and testing, state management, utils, validation.
+These resources cover a range of functionalities, including routing, state management, form management, design approaches, UI components, animations, data validation, testing, and utilities.
 Feel free to explore and integrate them into your projects as needed.

 ## Features